 What’s the weather like in Finland in winter?

-Make sure that you carry boots equipped to handle temperatures up to -20°C and wear woolen socks.
+Make sure that you carry boots equipped to handle temperatures up to -20°C and wear woollen socks.

-Although gloves are essential, but mittens are better especially when the temperature drops below -20°C. And of course, don’t forget to cover your head, and ears.
+Although gloves are essential, mittens are better especially when the temperature drops below -20°C. And of course, don’t forget to cover your head and ears.

 If you’re sufficiently dressed, the cold won’t be a concern any longer.